Welcome to today's edition of the Rush 24-7 podcast.

 Now, more on this TARP business.

-What actually happened there was Obama, as president-elect, before the Immaculation, as president-elect, Obama told Bush, or asked, depending on how you want to remember it, told Bush to release the rest of the discretionary TARP money so that Obama
+Obama told Bush, or asked, depending on how you want to remember it, told Bush to release the rest of the discretionary TARP money so that Obama could use it for economic recovery as soon as he took office.

-Bush expanded the discretionary amount of TARP, and that was I think it's going to be around 200 billion or 300 billion.
+Bush expanded the discretionary amount of TARP, and that was, I think it's going to be around $200 billion or $300 billion.

-So you can add 200 billion to this year, and you still are at around just under 1.1 trillion dollars of Obama spending that's not counted as Obama spending.
+You still are at around just under $1.1 trillion of Obama spending that's not counted as Obama spending.

-And specifically, that second round of TARP that Obama asked for as president elect, not inaugurated yet, was for the auto bailout.
+And specifically, that second round of TARP that Obama asked for as president-elect, not inaugurated yet, was for the auto bailout to buy General Motors and Chrysler and give them to the unions.

-And that was 200 billion dollars.
+And that was $200 billion.

 You know what we did.